 Dr. Mery stresses that the survival and success of these patients is dependent on more than just surgery.
 “The ability to treat hypoplastic left heart syndrome is a marker of success for a program.
 You have to have a pretty robust multi-disciplinary team, and that doesn’t only include surgeons, it includes anesthesiologists, intensivists, cardiologists, hospitalists, nurses, therapists, staff, and more, all working together seamlessly to be able to provide the care for these patients,” says Dr. Mery.

-Since the Texas Center for Pediatric and Congenital Heart Disease began seeing patients in the fall of 2018, it has expanded at Dell Children’s Medical Center to include an entire dedicated cardiac unit with 24 beds and a second operating room opening soon to meet the high demand of the Central Texas area.
+Since the Texas Center for Pediatric and Congenital Heart Disease began seeing patients in the fall of 2018, it has expanded at Dell Children’s Medical Center to include an entire dedicated cardiac unit with 24 beds and a second operating room to meet the high demand of the Central Texas area.
 This is particularly helpful for patients who are diagnosed with rare or highly complex conditions like HLHS.

 “Before this program, the families of babies that were diagnosed with hypoplastic left heart syndrome would have to leave Austin and relocate to Houston or Dallas for about six months, which is the time it takes between the first operation and the second operation,” says Dr. Mery.
 “That’s not the case anymore, we have the ability to deliver the best care to those patients right here in Austin, which is extremely exciting.
 It’s one of the reasons why we came here,” he says.

-The program emphasizes a wholistic care approach that puts the patient and their family at the center of the care team to meet each patient’s unique needs.
+The program emphasizes a holistic care approach that puts the patient and their family at the center of the care team to meet each patient’s unique needs.
 With ongoing support throughout childhood and into adulthood, children born with congenital heart defects like HLHS are able to receive world-class care close to home.
 “We have received a lot of gratitude from the families here and it’s really an honor to be able to provide this service to them,” says Dr. Mery.